levous/acton-serene/README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+ // NOTE: the above is how the server manages the content.  below is how the content is delivered to the admin and any consumer.
+Need to update README to reflect this...

 Essentially, a collection of fragments organized as a hash with string-based
 key.
 Each hash item key corresponds to potential targeting area of the page.
 In